-Chickenpox presentations to EDs remained stable in the past week while shingles presentations decreased below the baseline (Figure 18).
+Chickenpox presentations to EDs remained stable in the past week and shingles presentations decreased slightly (Figure 18).

 Figure 18.
 Number of varicella-zoster presentations to Emergency Departments in WA in the past eight weeks

 Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2018 to week 52, 2022.